Naftan Oil Refinery: Post-soviet years

 In 1992, Novopolotsk City Council of People's Deputies decided to renaming and reorganizing "Novopolotsknefteorgsintez" in the production association "Naftan" (Bel.
 Nafta Navapolatsk).
 In accordance with the order of the Ministry of Economy of the Republic of Belarus dated August 28, 2002, No. 118, the Republican Unitary Enterprise Novopolotsk Production Association "Naftan" was transformed into an open joint stock company "Naftan".
 In 2008, Polimir chemical plant was joined to Naftan.
 OJSC Naftan is part of the Belneftekhim state concern.

 Originally, the branch of oil pipeline Druzhba was used to deliver oil from Russian SFSR to the refinery.
 Railroads are occasionally used to import oil from other sources.

 Current status

 In 2000, the refinery could process up to 12 million tons of crude oil.
 In 2017, Naftan processed 8.3 million tons of crude oil, producing 2.8 million tons of diesel fuel, 2.1 million tons of fuel oil (masut), 0.8 million tons of gasoline and other products.
 40.5% of production was sold in Belarus, 59.5% in other countries (Russia, Ukraine, Latvia, Lithuania, Netherlands, United Kingdom).
-Its revenue in 2017 was 6,737.5 million BYN (US$3.1 billion), net profit — 8.9 million BYN.
+Its revenue in 2017 was 6,737.5 million BYN (US$3.1 billion), and net profit was 8.9 million BYN.
 99.83% of OJSC Naftan belongs to the state.
 Naftan had 9893 workers in 2017.